StockNews.com Initiates Coverage on Ashford (NYSEAMERICAN:AINC)

-StockNews.com initiated coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research note released on Thursday morning.
-The brokerage issued a buy rating on the financial services provider’s stock.
+Research analysts at StockNews.com began coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report issued to clients and investors on Monday.
+The brokerage set a “buy” rating on the financial services provider’s stock.

-Separately, B. Riley cut their price objective on shares of Ashford from $15.00 to $10.00 in a research report on Monday, May 22nd.
+Separately, B. Riley reduced their price objective on shares of Ashford from $15.00 to $10.00 in a report on Monday, May 22nd.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Uniplan Investment Counsel Inc. raised its holdings in shares of Ashford by 0.9% in the 3rd quarter.
-Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock worth $1,604,000 after acquiring an additional 1,025 shares during the last quarter.
-Vanguard Group Inc. increased its stake in Ashford by 5.6% in the 1st quarter.
-Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock valued at $1,400,000 after buying an additional 4,314 shares during the last quarter.
-Finally, Geode Capital Management LLC increased its stake in Ashford by 5.4% in the 4th quarter.
-Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock valued at $241,000 after buying an additional 883 shares during the last quarter.
-Institutional investors and hedge funds own 14.24% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the business.
+Uniplan Investment Counsel Inc. lifted its position in shares of Ashford by 0.9% in the third quarter.
+Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock worth $1,604,000 after buying an additional 1,025 shares during the last quarter.
+Vanguard Group Inc. lifted its position in shares of Ashford by 5.6% in the 1st quarter.
+Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock worth $1,400,000 after acquiring an additional 4,314 shares during the period.
+Finally, Geode Capital Management LLC lifted its position in shares of Ashford by 5.4% in the 4th quarter.
+Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock worth $241,000 after acquiring an additional 883 shares during the period.
+Institutional investors own 14.24% of the company’s stock.

 Ashford Company Profile